Guidance

 Support for external sessions (September 2023)

 A number of organisations providing care and support expressed an interest in running their own sessions.
 To support this, a facilitator’s guide was produced and a feedback form used to ensure a consistent approach was taken.
 Four organisations ran these sessions.
-The findings from these sessions were built into the analysis of the workshops to check for consistency across key themes.
+The findings from these sessions were built into the analysis of the workshops to check for consistency across the main themes.

 Conclusion